yesiknowjava/theodorecaputihugo/content/publications/2020-covid-guns/index.md

 ---
-title: "Collateral Crises of Gun Preparation and the COVID-19 Pandemic: Infodemiology Study"
+title: "Collateral crises of gun preparation and the COVID-19 pandemic: An infodemiology study."

 authors:
 - "admin"